BioinfoMachineLearning/GCPNet-EMA/README.md

 └────────────────────────────────┴────────────────────────────────┘
 ```

+**Note**: Please contact us if you are interested in reproducing our results for the multimer structure EMA task as described in the manuscript.
+We would be happy to provide you with a copy of this corresponding dataset as desired.

 ### How to predict lDDT scores for protein structures using `GCPNet-EMA`

 Predict per-residue and per-model lDDT scores for 3D protein structures